oriches/Simple.Wpf.Composition/README.md

   3. Why do layout composition in anything but XAML, it's what it's designed for!

-A big shout out to [David Hanson](https://github.com/Davidhanson90) for the inspiration.
+A big shout out to [David Hanson](https://github.com/Davidhanson90) for the inspiration - to keep him happy!